Aaraiz-A/cs30-major-project/proposal.md

 - health bar for any entity
 - fast paced movement
 - level design with sprites
-- enemy variety goes in depth
+- different enemy types
+- depending on the enemy, there will be different enemy weapons